hoytech/quadrable/README.md

 Keys and values can be arbitrarily long, with the one exception that the empty string is not allowed as a key.

-Although in the `quadb` application some values are presented in hexadecimal encoding, the Quadrature library itself does not handle hexadecimal at all.
+Although in the `quadb` application some values are presented in hexadecimal encoding, the Quadrable library itself does not use hexadecimal at all.
 You may find it convenient to use the `to_hex` and `from_hex` utilities used by `quadb` and the test-suite:

     #include "hoytech/hex.h"
     using hoytech::to_hex;